MJWootton-Research/Macchiato/README.md

 $ python /path/to/Macchiato.py /path/to/PetriNet.mpn N
 ```

 Note that regardless of the locations of Macchiato or the Petri Net file, the simulation output will be delivered within the current working directory.
-Depending on system step up, one may need to substitute `python3` for `python`.
-The default version of Python can be found via `$ python --version`.

 If `N` is omitted from the above command, the simulations will continue until the total time simulated across all iterations reaches the product of `maxClock` and `simsFactor`, see [*Simulation Parameters*](#simulation-parameters).
 Additional terminal output can be activated by placing `V` at the end of the above command, but be aware that this will impact performance.

 #### Structure